-This article takes you through how you can rent out your garage space and make some additional income per month.
+This article takes you through how you can rent out your garage space and make some additional passive income per month.

 I recently decided to rent my garage out, as I only have a few belongings in there, using up all the storage space.
 I also wanted some extra income each month.
 After doing the research I decided to go through a storage site, to remove risks of having a direct deal with a stranger and to reduce time spent advertising online.
 I stumbled across the storage website Stashbee the “market place for cheap self-storage, garages and parking.”
 The company links people with spare garage, general storage space and attic space with those looking for cheap storage, essentially, they are a storage broker, like Airbnb is, in the accommodation space.

 Below I will take you the steps I took to renting out my garage space and help you do the same:

 After cleaning the garage up first and removing my few belongings, I took several photographs of my garage on my smartphone and then uploaded them with a brief description of the space, as well as uploading my ID and bank details on the Stashbee profile (all data is secure).
 I set the price per month by researching the prices of lock up garages near me on the Stashbee site.

 Time took = 15 minutes

 After a few emails back and forth from a customer, we exchanged numbers (all on the Stashbee platform) and arranged a time to show him space.
 He needed a place to store his personal items (as he was looking to move in a few months).
 The story added up (seemed legitimate) and the contract written by Stashbee settled any concerns I had.
 Stashbee ensured they have ID of everyone who hosts or is a customer, which makes the meeting as safe as possible.